microsoft/DevSkim-VisualStudio-Extension/README.md

 Installation
 ------------
-If using [Visual Studio Gallery](https://visualstudiogallery.msdn.microsoft.com/), simply install the `DevSkim` package.

-Alternatively, you can clone the plugin and rules repos directly, build it and install the `DevSkim.vsix` file
+Clone the plugin and rules repos directly, build it and install the `DevSkim.vsix` file.
+This plugin will be available in the Visual Studio marketplace shortly.

 Platform support
 ----------------